Looking for the best brands on social media to spice up your marketing strategy?

 Once you’ve gone for a walk in your audience’s shoes, go looking for content that fits what they want to see.
 You can share your own content on Pinterest.
 But to save time and to make sure you’re not pushing your product too much, repin content from others, too.

 Instagram has a slew of new features that make things uber-easy for brands.
 If you utilize the app’s shopping features, it’s no longer difficult to get the casual scroller off of the Instagram app and onto your site.
-Instead, it can happen in just one tap of a finger.
+Instead, it can happen with just one tap of a finger.

 Wayfair has been selling furniture and home goods since 2002.
 And they’ve been getting conversions from Instagram since the new shopping features came out in early 2018.
 Making them one of the best brands on social media.